KingJA/LoadSir/README-en.md

 ```

 * ###### Register in Fragment
-use it in Fragment is a bit different from others, see the template code.
+use it in Fragment is a bit different from others, follow the template code.
 ```java
 @Nullable
 @Override